Wedding photography: Approaches

-Albums, prints, other products, types of photos

-A contemporary wedding photographer will usually provide some or all of the following:

-Indoor photography at a church, temple, or other private venue during the ceremony and reception.

-Outdoor photography (often at a park, beach, or scenic location on the day of the wedding and/or for engagement photos).

-Both posed and candid (photojournalistic) shots of the wedding couple and their guests at the religious or civil ceremony, and the reception that follows.

-Formal portraiture in the studio (for either the wedding and/or the engagement photos).

-Digital services, such as digital prints, slides shows and online galleries.

-Albums (either traditional matted albums or the more contemporary flush mount type of album).
+Services

 The range of deliverables that a wedding photographer presents is varied.
 There is no standard as to what is included in a wedding coverage or package, so products vary regionally and from across photographers, as do the number of images provided.

 Most photographers provide a set of proofs (usually unretouched, edited images) for the clients to view.
-Photographers may provide hard copy proofs in the form of 4x5 or 4x6 prints, a "magazine" of images with thumbnail sized pictures on multiple pages.
+Photographers may provide hard copy proofs in the form of small prints, a "magazine" of images with thumbnail-sized pictures on multiple pages.
 Alternatively, they will provide an online proofing gallery.
-The images will sometimes include a digital watermark/company logo on the images.
-Some photographers provide these proofs for the client to keep, and some photographers require the client to make final print choices from the proofs and then return them or purchase them at an additional cost.

 There are a wide variety of albums and manufacturers available, and photographers may provide traditional matted albums, digitally designed "coffee table" albums, contemporary flush mount albums, hardbound books, scrapbook style albums, or a combination of any of the above.
 Albums may be included as part of a pre-purchased package, or they may be added as an after-wedding purchase.
 Not all photographers provide albums; some may prefer to provide prints and/or files and let clients make their own albums.

 Most photographers allow clients to purchase additional prints for themselves or their families.
 Many photographers now provide online sales either through galleries located on their own websites or through partnerships with other vendors.
-Those vendors typically host the images and provide the back end sales mechanism for the photographer; the photographer sets his or her own prices and the vendor takes a commission or charges a flat fee.